codacy/docs/docs/organizations/managing-people.md

 ## Removing people from your organization {: id="removing-people"}

-Members of an organization on Codacy can remove themselves from the organization, and organization owners can also remove other members and committers.
+Members of an organization on Codacy can remove themselves from the organization, and organization owners<!-- TODO DOCS-495 --> can also remove other members and committers.

 When a member or committer leaves an organization:

 -   Codacy stops analyzing their commits to private repositories in the organization
 -   **On GitLab and Bitbucket organizations** Codacy stops analyzing repositories that were added by the member
--   Organizations must have at least one owner, so when the last organization owner leaves the organization they must either add someone else as owner or [delete the organization](../organizations/what-are-organizations.md#deleting-an-organization)
+-   Organizations must have at least one owner<!-- TODO DOCS-495 -->, so when the last organization owner<!-- TODO DOCS-495 --> leaves the organization they must either add someone else as owner or [delete the organization](../organizations/what-are-organizations.md#deleting-an-organization)

 To remove people from your organization open your organization **Settings**, page **People**, and click the icon next to the member or committer you wish to remove: